nadaboulaares/nadaboulaares.github.io/README.md

 [Please check my Resume for more details.](https://drive.google.com/file/d/1pRxb8qQWBMS1EiTPUVY0mpfwfSilLYAf/view?usp=sharing)

 ### Summary
-As an experienced data scientist, I specialize in machine learning, deep learning, and data visualization.
-My diverse project experience as a former Junior ML Engineer at Omdena, where I was promoted to lead the ML Engineering deployment task, has given me extensive knowledge in these areas.
-Additionally, I have worked as a data scientist intern with Dance4Healing, gaining expertise in AWS and completing various projects.
-I am highly proficient in Python programming language and have extensive knowledge of databases such as MySQL and MongoDB.
+Experienced data scientist specializing in machine learning, deep learning, and data visualization.
+Proficient in Python programming and databases such as MySQL and MongoDB.
+Strong track record of developing and deploying models, integrating recommendation systems, and collaborating on impactful projects.
+Successfully delivered projects with measurable outcomes and enhanced user experiences..
 ## Skills

 - Machine Learning (Advanced)